 - 1. A bus topology, is multipoint connected.
-One long cable acts as a backbone to link all thedevices in a network. - 2.
-Nodes are connected to the bus cable by drop lines and taps.
+One long cable act as a backbone to link all the devices in a network. - 2.Nodes are connected to the bus cable by drop lines and taps.
 A drop line is a connection Running between the device and the main cable.
-A tap is a connector that either splices into themain cable or punctures the sheathing of a cable to create a contact with the metallic core.
+A tap is a connector that either splices into the main cable or punctures the sheathing of a cable to create a contact with the metallic core.